 Dr. Kenny is a proud contributor to our community.
 He loves participating in the TRIO Talent Search, a college access program for 6th through 12th graders.
 He is also a proud to be a part of Big Brothers Big Sisters.

-In his spare time, he enjoys spending time with his wife and two daughters, watching the Indianapolis Colts, and taking his two dogs running.
+In his spare time, he enjoys spending time with his wife and three daughters, watching the Indianapolis Colts, and taking his two dogs running.

 Dr. Dennis C. Hoss completed his undergraduate degree at the University of Houston and went on to graduate from the University of Houston, College of Optometry in 1983.
 Dr. Hoss along with Dr. Arliss Stebbins then founded LFVC.
-What began as a small practice has expanded in size over the years, and now includes offices in Lawrence and Baldwin.
+What began as a small practice has expanded in size over the years.

 Giving back to those in need is important to Dr. Hoss.
 His participation in VOSH (Volunteer Optometric Services to Humanity) enabled Dr. Hoss to travel throughout Venezuela and Bolivia providing eye exams and glasses to those in need.